AliceTrinta/pepa/README.md

 ### Prerequisites

-1. Have Installed Docker on your machine
+1. Have Installed Gradle on your machine
+2. Have Installed Java on your machine
+3. Have Installed MongoDB on your machine

 ### Installation